koenderks/jfa/README.md

 **Evaluation: Calculating confidence bounds for audit samples**

 This function takes a sample data frame or summary statistics about an evaluated audit sample and calculates a confidence bound accordint to a specified method.
-The returned `jfaEvalution` object has a `print()` function.
+The returned `jfaEvalution` object has a `print()` and `plot()` functions.

 - `evaluation()`